What personal information do we collect?

 When and to whom do we disclose personal information?

+Disclosure for health care: Relevant health information may be shared with other professionals involved in your care, including other physicians and specialists, pharmacists, lab technicians, nutritionists, physiotherapists and occupational therapists.
 By virtue of seeking care from us, your consent for your information to be used by the Clinic to provide you with care, and to share your information with other providers involved in your care, is implied.

 How do you access the personal information held by this office?

 You have the right to request access to or obtain a copy of your record in a timely manner.
 If you request a copy of your record, that will be arranged at a reasonable cost.
 If you want to view the original record, one of our staff must be present to maintain the integrity of the record, and a reasonable fee may be charged for this access where permitted by law.
 Patient requests for access to the medical record must be made writing to the responsible physician at the office address.
 Please note that there are limited circumstances where access to information in your medical record must or may be denied.